Zendesk (NYSE:ZEN) Sees Strong Trading Volume

-A number of analysts recently weighed in on the stock.
-Stifel Nicolaus cut their price target on shares of Zendesk from $175.00 to $150.00 and set a “buy” rating on the stock in a research report on Friday, October 29th.
-Craig Hallum dropped their target price on shares of Zendesk from $185.00 to $150.00 and set a “buy” rating on the stock in a report on Friday, October 29th.
-Piper Sandler downgraded shares of Zendesk from an “overweight” rating to a “neutral” rating and dropped their target price for the stock from $175.00 to $122.00 in a report on Friday, October 29th.
-Zacks Investment Research downgraded shares of Zendesk from a “hold” rating to a “sell” rating in a report on Thursday, September 30th.
-Finally, Cowen dropped their target price on shares of Zendesk from $185.00 to $140.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Buy” and an average price target of $154.92.
+Several research analysts recently issued reports on ZEN shares.
+Barclays started coverage on shares of Zendesk in a report on Wednesday, October 20th.
+They set an “overweight” rating and a $170.00 price target for the company.
+Cowen cut their price target on shares of Zendesk from $185.00 to $140.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
+Wolfe Research cut their price target on shares of Zendesk from $160.00 to $130.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
+Jefferies Financial Group cut shares of Zendesk from a “buy” rating to a “hold” rating and cut their price target for the stock from $175.00 to $120.00 in a report on Friday, October 29th.
+Finally, Zacks Investment Research cut shares of Zendesk from a “hold” rating to a “sell” rating in a report on Thursday, September 30th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and eleven have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $154.92.

-In other news, insider John Geschke sold 3,000 shares of Zendesk stock in a transaction on Tuesday, August 10th.
-The stock was sold at an average price of $125.61, for a total transaction of $376,830.00.
-Following the completion of the sale, the insider now owns 39,508 shares of the company’s stock, valued at $4,962,599.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Soren Abildgaard sold 251 shares of Zendesk stock in a transaction on Wednesday, October 20th.
-The stock was sold at an average price of $129.00, for a total value of $32,379.00.
+In related news, EVP Soren Abildgaard sold 2,188 shares of Zendesk stock in a transaction on Wednesday, October 6th.
+The shares were sold at an average price of $110.67, for a total transaction of $242,145.96.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Norman Gennaro sold 5,000 shares of the business’s stock in a transaction dated Friday, October 15th.
+The stock was sold at an average price of $124.87, for a total transaction of $624,350.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 119,721 shares of company stock valued at $14,698,797.
-Company insiders own 3.60% of the company’s stock.
+In the last three months, insiders sold 119,721 shares of company stock worth $14,698,797.
+Insiders own 3.60% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Gagnon Securities LLC raised its stake in Zendesk by 5.1% during the first quarter.
-Gagnon Securities LLC now owns 1,744 shares of the software maker’s stock worth $231,000 after acquiring an additional 84 shares in the last quarter.
-Penserra Capital Management LLC raised its stake in Zendesk by 34.4% during the second quarter.
-Penserra Capital Management LLC now owns 383 shares of the software maker’s stock worth $55,000 after acquiring an additional 98 shares in the last quarter.
-Benjamin F. Edwards & Company Inc. raised its stake in Zendesk by 3.8% during the first quarter.
-Benjamin F. Edwards & Company Inc. now owns 3,316 shares of the software maker’s stock worth $440,000 after acquiring an additional 120 shares in the last quarter.
-Quadrant Capital Group LLC raised its stake in Zendesk by 86.8% during the second quarter.
-Quadrant Capital Group LLC now owns 269 shares of the software maker’s stock worth $39,000 after acquiring an additional 125 shares in the last quarter.
-Finally, AE Wealth Management LLC raised its stake in Zendesk by 8.5% during the third quarter.
-AE Wealth Management LLC now owns 1,951 shares of the software maker’s stock worth $227,000 after acquiring an additional 153 shares in the last quarter.
-94.36% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Gagnon Securities LLC boosted its holdings in shares of Zendesk by 5.1% in the 1st quarter.
+Gagnon Securities LLC now owns 1,744 shares of the software maker’s stock valued at $231,000 after buying an additional 84 shares during the period.
+Penserra Capital Management LLC boosted its stake in Zendesk by 34.4% during the 2nd quarter.
+Penserra Capital Management LLC now owns 383 shares of the software maker’s stock valued at $55,000 after purchasing an additional 98 shares during the period.
+Benjamin F. Edwards & Company Inc. boosted its stake in Zendesk by 3.8% during the 1st quarter.
+Benjamin F. Edwards & Company Inc. now owns 3,316 shares of the software maker’s stock valued at $440,000 after purchasing an additional 120 shares during the period.
+Quadrant Capital Group LLC boosted its stake in Zendesk by 86.8% during the 2nd quarter.
+Quadrant Capital Group LLC now owns 269 shares of the software maker’s stock valued at $39,000 after purchasing an additional 125 shares during the period.
+Finally, AE Wealth Management LLC boosted its stake in Zendesk by 8.5% during the 3rd quarter.
+AE Wealth Management LLC now owns 1,951 shares of the software maker’s stock valued at $227,000 after purchasing an additional 153 shares during the period.
+94.36% of the stock is owned by institutional investors and hedge funds.

 Zendesk, Inc engages in the provision of customer service platform which enables companies to provide customer support.
 Its products and services include support; guide; chat; talk; message; inbox team email; explore; connect plus outbound; integrations and apps; embeddables; insights and analytics; and products update.